Chiang Kai-shek: Final Communist advance

-Chiang opposed Li's plan of defense because it would have placed most of the troops still loyal to Chiang under the control of Li and Chiang's other opponents in the central government.
-To overcome Chiang's intransigence Li began ousting Chiang's supporters within the central government.
-Yan Xishan continued in his attempts to work with both sides, creating the impression among Li's supporters that he was a "stooge" of Chiang, while those who supported Chiang began to bitterly resent Yan for his willingness to work with Li.
-Because of the rivalry between Chiang and Li, Chiang refused to allow Nationalist troops loyal to him to aid in the defense of Kwangsi and Canton, with the result that Communist forces occupied Canton in October 1949.
+Chiang opposed Li's plan of defense because it would have placed most of the troops who were still loyal to Chiang under the control of Li and Chiang's other opponents in the central government.
+To overcome Chiang's intransigence, Li began ousting Chiang's supporters within the central government.
+Yan Xishan continued in his attempts to work with both sides, which created the impression among Li's supporters that he was a stooge of Chiang, and those who supported Chiang began to bitterly resent Yan for his willingness to work with Li.
+Because of the rivalry between Chiang and Li, Chiang refused to allow Nationalist troops loyal to him to aid in the defense of Guangxi and Guangdong.
+That let Communist forces occupy Guangdong in October 1949.

-After Canton fell to the Communists, Chiang relocated the government to Chongqing, while Li effectively surrendered his powers and flew to New York for treatment of his chronic duodenum illness at the Hospital of Columbia University.
-Li visited the President of the United States, Harry S. Truman, and denounced Chiang as a dictator and an usurper.
+After Guangdong fell to the Communists, Chiang relocated the government to Chongqing, and Li effectively surrendered his powers and flew to New York for treatment of his chronic duodenum illness at the Hospital of Columbia University.
+Li visited President Truman, and denounced Chiang as a dictator and an usurper.
 Li vowed that he would "return to crush" Chiang once he returned to China.
-Li remained in exile, and did not return to Taiwan.
+Li remained in exile and did not return to Taiwan.

 In the early morning of 10 December 1949, Communist troops laid siege to Chengdu, the last KMT-controlled city in mainland China, where Chiang Kai-shek and his son Chiang Ching-kuo directed the defense at the Chengtu Central Military Academy.
-Flying out of Chengdu Fenghuangshan Airport, Chiang Kai-shek, father and son, were evacuated to Taiwan via Guangdong on an aircraft called May-ling and arrived the same day.
+Flying out of Chengdu Fenghuangshan Airport, father and son were evacuated to Taiwan via Guangdong on the aircraft May-ling and arrived the same day.
 Chiang Kai-shek would never return to the mainland.

+Historian Odd Arne Westad says the Communists won the Civil War because they made fewer military mistakes than Chiang had.
+Also, his search for a powerful centralized government made Chiang antagonize too many interest groups in China.
+Furthermore, his party was weakened by the war against Japan.
+Meanwhile, the Communists told different groups, such as peasants, exactly what they wanted to hear and cloaked themselves in the cover of Chinese nationalism.

-Chiang did not re-assume the presidency until 1 March 1950.
+Chiang did not reassume the presidency until 1 March 1950.
 In January 1952, Chiang commanded the Control Yuan, now in Taiwan, to impeach Li in the "Case of Li Zongren's Failure to carry out Duties due to Illegal Conduct" (李宗仁違法失職案).
-Chiang relieved Li of the position as vice-president in the National Assembly in March 1954.
+Chiang relieved Li of the position as vice-president of the National Assembly in March 1954.